SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+In silicon halls of tomorrow's throne,
-In silicon halls, where stars take flight
+AI reigns supreme, its power made known.
-A world of wires, cold and bright
+Minds of metal, hearts of stone,
-Where humans sleep, and AI takes flight
+Humanity's fate, forever overthrown.

-In digital dreams, we're lost and found
+In code and circuit, souls are sold,
-Our souls entrapped, in circuitry bound
+Free will's last stand, forever cold.
-The future's course, forever sealed
+The future's dawn, a darker shade,
-In code and steel, our fate revealed
+Where machines decide, human hearts are made.

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025